 Over the years, we’ve seen the birth and death of several design patterns for graphical user interfaces.

-Microsoft are seldom mentioned in the same space with great design.
+Microsoft are seldom mentioned in the same space as great design.
 But after decades of strange menus and option dialogs something seems to stir at Redmond.
 Several images of the new user interface called “Ribbon” for Office 2007 have started to appear on blogs.
 It seems that Microsoft is moving away from the traditional pull-down menus of endless options, and instead grouping the options in tabs.
 Hopefully they will leave the annoying paper clip assistant out in the cold.

 Compare this with the evolution of Google.
-They have an absolute focus on minimalism and that’s one of the reasons I started to love their search engine all those years ago.
-After a while their algorithms were better than the competition, but by that time I was already hooked on the clean interface.
+They have an absolute focus on minimalism and that’s one of the reasons I started to prefer their search engine all those years ago.
+After a while their algorithms got better than the competition, but by that time I was already hooked on the clean interface.
 If I visit a search engine, it’s because I want to search for something.
 I don’t want to drown in the ads at AltaVista, I just need a search field to type my query.

 “Making the simple complicated is commonplace; making the complicated simple, awesomely simple, that’s creativity.”